openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   For more information, see `Adding Pages to a Course`_.

+**Partner Manager**

+  Each EdX partner institution has an edX Partner Manager.
+The Partner Manager is the primary contact for the institution's course teams.

 **Pre-Roll Video**

   A short video file that plays before the video component selected by the learner.